-- 2 Depending on the shape of the waveform, the detection level that you have set may not be reached. - 3 FAULT (LTC) on the front panel lights up with an error of any of the three systems LTC1 to LTC3, so input signals to all three systems. - 4 The recommended setting when the power is started simultaneously with the LT 4610 is about 2 minutes.
+- \2 Depending on the shape of the waveform, the detection level that you have set may not be reached. - \3 FAULT (LTC) on the front panel lights up with an error of any of the three systems LTC1 to LTC3, so input signals to all three systems. - \4 The recommended setting when the power is started simultaneously with the LT4670 is approx. 4 min., and for the LT 4610 the recommended setting is approx. 2 min.